meeuwesen/ocp-cns/README.md

 16. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
 17. keyVaultName: The name of the Key Vault you created
 18. keyVaultSecret: The Secret Name you used when creating the Secret (that contains the Private Key)
-19. defaultSubDomainType: This will either be xipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
+19. defaultSubDomainType: This will either be nipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
 20. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
-If you selected xipio above, you must still enter something here but it will not be used
+If you selected nipio above, you must still enter something here but it will not be used

 ## Deploy Template